Beauty queen has surgery to reconstruct paralyzed face

 The answer she found was right in her own backyard at UCSF.

-RELATED: Kaiser study shows new program cuts stroke treatment time in half

-That was Doctor Daniel Knott's specialty - difficult facial re-animations.
+That was Dr. Daniel Knott's specialty - difficult facial re-animations.

-Julia went into surgery Tuesday morning for an eight-hour procedure where Dr. Knott and his team would transplant muscle from her thigh to the paralyzed section of her face.
+Julia went into surgery Tuesday morning for an eight-hour procedure where Dr. Knott and his colleague Dr. Rahul Seth would transplant muscle from her thigh to the paralyzed section of her face.

 It is a delicate complicated surgery which Julia hopes will bring back some simple things she could do once upon a time.
 "I'm just excited to breathe out of my nostril.
 I'm excited to sing and smile."

 "We're trying to restore a smile.
 A smile is an incredible feature of life.
-You don't realize it till you lose it, Dr. Knott added
+You don't realize it until you lose it, Dr. Knott added

 One footnote -- Dr. Knott has a 95 percent success rate.
 Full recovery will take about a year.
 We will, of course, keep in touch with Julia.